bonitasoft/bonita-doc/md/wildfly-bundle.md

 The WildFly bundle is based on a standard WildFly installation with the following additions:

-* `bin/standalone.conf`: script to configure JVM system properties on Linux systems.
+* `server/bin/standalone.conf`: script to configure JVM system properties on Linux systems.
-* `bin/standalone.conf.bat`: script to configure JVM system properties on Windows systems.
+* `server/bin/standalone.conf.bat`: script to configure JVM system properties on Windows systems.
-* `bonita-start.bat`: script to start the bundle on Windows.
+* `server/modules/system/layers/base/sun/jdk/main/module.xml`: list of base jdk module necessary for WildFly and Bonita to execute.
-* `bonita-start.sh`: script to start the bundle on Linux.
+* `server/request_key_utils`: script to generate license request keys (Subscription editions only).
-* `standalone/configuration/standalone.xml`: WildFly context configuration for Bonita BPM Portal.
+* `server/standalone/configuration/standalone.xml`: WildFly context configuration for Bonita BPM Portal.
 It defines data sources used by Bonita BPM Engine.
-* `request_key_utils`: script to generate license request keys (Subscription editions only).
-* `standalone/deployments/bonita-all-in-one-[version].ear`: Bonita BPM Portal (web application) and EJB3 API.
+* `server/standalone/deployments/bonita-all-in-one-[version].ear`: Bonita BPM Portal (web application) and EJB3 API.
-* `modules/system/layers/base/sun/jdk/main/module.xml`: list of base jdk module necessary for WildFly and Bonita to execute.
 * `setup/`: a tool to manage Bonita BPM Platform configuration, stored in database instead of filesystem.
 Also ships a tool to centralize all the required WildFly bundle configuration.
+* `start-bonita.bat`: script to start the bundle on Windows.
+* `start-bonita.sh`: script to start the bundle on Linux.

 ::: info
-**Note:** Starting from Bonita BPM 7.3.0, Bonita BPM Platform configuration, including the license file, is stored in the same database as the Bonita BPM Engine data, namely in the `CONFIGURATION` table.
+**Note:** Beginning with version 7.3.0, Bonita BPM Platform configuration, including the license file, is stored in the same database as the Bonita BPM Engine data, namely in the `CONFIGURATION` table.
 To initialize and update this configuration, a [*Platform setup tool*](BonitaBPM_platform_setup.md) is provided and embedded in Bonita BPM bundles.
 It will be launched automatically when you start the WildFly bundle to initialize the database.
 :::